submariner-io/submariner-website/src/content/getting-started/architecture/gateway-engine/_index.en.md

 The impact on datapath for various scenarios in a kind setup are captured in the following [spreadsheet](https://docs.google.com/spreadsheets/d/1JsXsyRDDXkp6t55Gm-NP5EggWTyYi2yo27pyuDYwlpc/edit#gid=0).

-#### Gateway Healthcheck
+#### Gateway Health Check

 The Gateway Engine continuously monitors the health of connected clusters.
-It collects statistics, such as base connectivity, round trip time (RTT) and average latency of each connection, which are being updated in the 'Gateway' object.
-Whenever the Gateway Engine detects an unhealthy cluster, the connection status is marked with an `error` state so that Service Discovery avoids this cluster while it discovers a Service.
-If at a later point of time the connection recovers, the status will be updated back to `connected`.
+It periodically pings each cluster and collects statistics including basic connectivity, round trip time (RTT) and average latency.
+This information is updated in the 'Gateway' resource.
+Whenever the Gateway Engine detects an unhealthy cluster, its connection status is marked with an error state.
+Service Discovery uses this information to avoid unhealthy clusters during Service discovery.